kikonone/hybridhdc-vr-pilot-1/README.md

 4. Do not reselect models, dimensions, or random seeds using outer-test performance.
 5. Store generated artifacts in the corresponding phase directory; do not write outputs into `vrdataset/`.

-The final synthesis entry point is `experiments/phase_10_final_synthesis_and_demo_ui/`.
-Instructions for starting the local UI are available in `experiments/phase_10_final_synthesis_and_demo_ui/ui/README.md`.

 ## Methodological Principles

-- Source data remain read-only and are not uploaded to GitHub.
+- Source data remain read-only
 - The primary analysis excludes performance metrics; auxiliary analyses assess shortcut-learning risk separately.
 - Evaluation uses subject-isolated cross-validation, with leave-one-subject-out analysis as supplementary evidence.
 - Model selection relies only on training-side evidence.